mc3789cm/linux-notes/file-systems.md

 operating-system.
 It lets software (and users) predict the location of installed directories, files, and binaries, addressing issues where file placements need to be coordinated between many other parties.

-It does not pertain to the placement of local files though, as this is a local issue and imposing such restrictions on system administrators would be redundant.
+Although, it does not pertain to the placement of local files, as this is a local issue and imposing such restrictions on system administrators would be redundant.

 | Directory | Purpose                                                |